wylieza/csc_assignment3/README.txt

 >> HuffmanNode.cpp <<
 This source constitutes all the definitions of the methods declared in the HuffmenNode class.

+>> unittesting.cpp <<
+This file contains all the unit tests.
+Including the unit tests for the additional work sections of the assignment.

 --- Student Details ---